SnakekillerX/RPG-Maker-MZ/README.md

 It takes a lot of extra time to set them up so most of my plugins are tailored to my own project.

-That being said, some plugins are perfectly usable still for other projects, however options will mostly be controled through script, rather than plugin parameters.
+That being said, some plugins are perfectly usable still for other projects, however options will mostly be controlled through script, rather than plugin parameters.